Astros vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 - When it comes to hitting the over, the Astros and their opponents are 4-6-0 in their last 10 games with a total.

-- The Astros have won one of their last three games against the spread.
+- Over their last 10 games, the Astros are 1-2-0 against the spread.

 Astros Betting Records & Stats

-- The Astros have won 58 of the 108 games they were favored on the moneyline this season (53.7%).
+- The Astros have a 58-51 record in games they were favored on the moneyline (winning 53.2% of those games).

-- Houston has a record of 14-6 when playing as moneyline favorites with odds of -225 or shorter (70% winning percentage).
+- Houston has gone 13-5 (winning 72.2% of its games) when it has played as moneyline favorites of -250 or shorter.

-- The Astros have an implied moneyline win probability of 69.2% in this contest.
+- The implied moneyline probablility in this matchup gives the Astros a 71.4% chance to win.

-- Houston has played in 154 games with set over/under, and have combined with opponents to go over the total 81 times (81-70-3).
+- Houston has had an over/under set by oddsmakers 155 times, and have combined with opponents to go over the total in 81 of those games (81-71-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!